Skip to main content

 New rules on corporate sustainability reporting: The Corporate Sustainability Reporting Directive

 On 5 January 2023, the Corporate Sustainability Reporting Directive (CSRD) entered into force.
-This new directive modernises and strengthens the rules concerning the social and environmental information that companies have to report.
-A broader set of large companies, as well as listed SMEs, will now be required to report on sustainability – approximately 50 000 companies in total.
+It modernises and strengthens the rules concerning the social and environmental information that companies have to report.
+A broader set of large companies, as well as listed SMEs, will now be required to report on sustainability.
+Some non-EU companies will also have to report if they generate over EUR 150 million on the EU market.

-The new rules will ensure that investors and other stakeholders have access to the information they need to assess investment risks arising from climate change and other sustainability issues.
-They will also create a culture of transparency about the impact of companies on people and the environment.
+The new rules will ensure that investors and other stakeholders have access to the information they need to assess the impact of companies on people and the environment and for investors to assess financial risks and opportunities arising from climate change and other sustainability issues.
 Finally, reporting costs will be reduced for companies over the medium to long term by harmonising the information to be provided.

 The first companies will have to apply the new rules for the first time in the 2024 financial year, for reports published in 2025.

 Companies subject to the CSRD will have to report according to European Sustainability Reporting Standards (ESRS).
-The draft standards are developed by the EFRAG, previously known as the European Financial Reporting Advisory Group, an independent body bringing together various different stakeholders.
-The standards will be tailored to EU policies, while building on and contributing to international standardisation initiatives.
-The Commission should adopt the first set of standards by mid-2023, based on the draft standards published by EFRAG in November 2022.
+The standards are developed in a draft form by the EFRAG, previously known as the European Financial Reporting Advisory Group, an independent body bringing together various different stakeholders.

 Policy making timeline